-Introduction of Concentrations (applicable to students admitted after 2019-2020)
+Introduction of Concentrations (applicable to students admitted in or after 2019-2020)

-Sociology major student will make their choice of concentration between “Entrepreneurship and Community” and “Culture, Heritage and Innovation” in Year 3 (applicable to students admitted after 2019-2020).
+Sociology major student will make their choice of concentration between “Entrepreneurship and Community” and “Culture, Heritage and Innovation” in Year 3 (applicable to students admitted in or after 2019-2020).

 Entrepreneurship and Community